friedrichromstedt/upy/README.rst

-Measurements are precise only up to a particular *uncertainty*.
+Measurements are precise only up to a certain *uncertainty*.
 Such measurement results are thus called *uncertain quantities*.
 When performing calculations with uncertain quantities, the uncertainties of the results depend on the uncertainties of the operands involved.